 Run with us

-Please note for Thursdays and Saturdays, you must email the day before if you wish to use the changing facilities at our secure venues.
-For the Thursday evening session please email [email protected] by 5 p.m. the day before (Wed).
-For the Saturday morning session please email by 12 p.m. noon the day before (Fri).
-This is so we can let security know you are coming.
+Please note for our weekly runs on Thursdays and Saturdays, you need to email the Club the day before if you wish to use the changing facilities at our secure venues.
+For the Thursday evening session, please email [email protected] by 5.00pm the day before (Wednesday).
+For the Saturday morning session, please email [email protected] by 12.00pm the day before (Friday).

-Your first run is free, with each session normally costing £1 (unless you sign up to one of our PrePay plans).
-You’re welcome to come along for three taster sessions; after this we ask that you join the club as a member .
+Your first three runs with the Club are free, with each session normally costing £1 (unless you sign up to one of our PrePay plans).
+You’re welcome to come along for three taster sessions; after this we ask that you join the Club as a member.

 Coming to your first club run can be daunting.
 Ask any member and they’ll sympathise about their first run jitters: most of us were terrified of being too slow, not being able to complete the distance, or being criticised for having awful taste in trainers.

 But it’s not actually like that as one of the wonderful things about being part of a club is that you have other members there to help you and make you feel part of a group.
 And we’re most definitely a friendly bunch!